-Vision - Improve the health and well-being of all Military Service members, Veterans, and beneficiaries
+Vision - Improve the health, care, and well-being of all Military Service members, Veterans, and beneficiaries

-The Peer Reviewed Medical Research Program (PRMRP), established in fiscal year 1999 (FY99), has supported research across the full range of science and medicine, with an underlying goal of enhancing the health and well-being of military Service members, Veterans, retirees, and their family members.
+The Peer Reviewed Medical Research Program (PRMRP), established in fiscal year 1999 (FY99), has supported research across the full range of science and medicine, with an underlying goal of enhancing the health, care, and well-being of military Service members, Veterans, retirees, and their family members.
 Program oversight is provided by a programmatic panel with joint military service and interagency representation.
-Congressional appropriations for the PRMRP totaled $1.67 billion through FY17 and have supported over 1150 awards in 134 different topic areas.
-Congress appropriated $330 million for the FY18 program to solicit proposals in 52 topic areas.
+Congressional appropriations for the PRMRP totaled $2.0 billion through FY18 and have supported over 1170 awards in 139 different topic areas.
+Congress appropriated $350 million for the FY19 program to solicit proposals in 49 topic areas.

 Military Health Research Forum

 Military Infectious Diseases Research Program, U.S. Army Medical Research and Materiel Command

 Improving Medical Care for Service Members and Their Families